tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 in addition to the "encrypted_client_hello" extension, the server MUST abort with an "illegal_parameter" alert.

-First, the server collects a candidate ECHConfigList.
+First, the server collects a set of candidate ECHConfig values.
 This list is determined by one of the two following methods:

 1. Compare ClientECH.config_id against identifiers of each known ECHConfig and select the ones that match, if any, as candidates.